 What are the risks between exchange and completion?

-- Mortgage company withdraws their mortgage offer.
+- Mortgage company withdraw their mortgage offer.

-- A dispute arises regarding the property.
+- A dispute could arise over the property.

-- You’re made redundant.
+- You’re made redundant and lose your job.

 What can go wrong between exchange and completion?